akka/akka-http/docs/src/main/paradox/client-side/pool-overflow.md

 The last point may need a bit more explanation.
 If some requests are much slower than others, e.g. if the request is a long-running Server Sent Events request than this will block one of the connections of the pool for a long time.
-If there are multiple such requests going on at the same time it will lead to starvation and other requests cannot make any progress any more.
+If there are multiple such requests going on at the same time it will lead to starvation and other requests cannot make any progress anymore.
 Make sure to run a long-running request on a dedicated connection (using the
 @ref[Connection-Level Client-Side API](connection-level.md)) to prevent such a situation.

 ## Why does this happen only with Akka Http and not with [insert other client]